-The talent landscape has changed in recent years and the competition for talent is at an all-time high, so the use of contingent labor has soared as it helps to alleviate some of the talent challenges that organizations face.
+The talent landscape has changed in recent years and the use of contingent labor has soared as it helps to alleviate some of the skills shortages that organizations face.

 Many employers now offer short-term or temporary roles, regardless of industry.
 In fact, it’s so popular now that according to a study by UpWork, around 57.3 million Americans are freelancing.
 This is equivalent to 36% of the workforce and they contribute approximately $1.4 trillion to the economy (a rise of nearly 30% since last year).
 The rise of the gig economy and the ability (and increased desire) for flexible and remote working has really changed the way employees view their relationships with employers.
 Contingent positions can last anywhere from one day to a few years.
 You can work with staffing agencies to help you find temporary or contract roles that fit best with your skills and experience.